tidyverse/tidyverse.org/content/blog/dtplyr-1-3-0/index.md

 ## Breaking changes

 In previous versions, dtplyr registered translations that kicked in whenever you used a data.table.
 This [caused problems](https://github.com/tidyverse/dtplyr/issues/312) because merely loading dtplyr could cause otherwise ok code to fail because dplyr and tidyr functions would now return `lazy_dt` objects instead of `data.table` objects.
-To avoid this problem, we have removed those S3 methods and now must explicitly opt-in to dtplyr translations by using [`lazy_dt()`](https://dtplyr.tidyverse.org/reference/lazy_dt.html).
+To avoid this problem, we have removed those S3 methods so you must now explicitly opt-in to dtplyr translations by using [`lazy_dt()`](https://dtplyr.tidyverse.org/reference/lazy_dt.html).

 ## dplyr 1.1.0